GunnerGuyven/learning/Setup - Arch Linux on WSL v2.md

 Shell changed.
 ```

-Use your chosen editor before to configure: `~/.config/nushell/config.nu`
+Use your chosen editor before to configure: `~/.config/nushell/config.nu`.
+You should alter this configuration to your taste.

 ```nu
 $env.config.show_banner = false